chatmanl/atdd_training/labs/lab_1_calculator/instructions.md

 - should return an integer
 - the order of operation should matter (not commutative)
 - subtracting zero should return the first integer
-- subtacting an integer from itself should return zero
+- subtracting an integer from itself should return zero
 - should accept more than 2 numbers at a time

 ### Multiplication